sf624/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The clone.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

-My model consists of 5 convolution neural networks with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 18-24)
+My model consists of 5 convolution neural networks with 5x5 and 3x3 filter sizes and depths between 24 and 64 (clone.py lines 55-68), followed by 4 fully connected layer to produce steering angle, which is single float number.

-The model includes ReLU and tanh layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes ReLU and tanh layers to introduce nonlinearity (code line 58-62 and 65-67), and the data is normalized in the model using a Keras lambda layer (code line 18).

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 60).
+The model contains dropout layers in order to reduce overfitting (model.py lines 64).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 67).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 71).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 66).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 70).
 The mean squared error of steering angle was defined as a cost function to be minimize.

 #### 4. Appropriate training data